How to Increase Milk Supply: Why Dehydration May Play a Role

 In terms of how to increase milk supply, it’s vital to focus on dehydration.
 Dehydration can lead to a low milk supply, especially if you suffer from chronic dehydration.
 Unfortunately, studies show that almost 75% of Americans are chronically dehydrated.
 That means it’s incredibly important to manage your hydration levels.
 The first step is recognizing the signs of dehydration.

-Here are the most common symptoms of dehydration:
+Here are the most common signs of dehydration:

 Dry skin or dry mouth